dantasse/ssuiweb2014/p3/project3.md

 Methods:

-- updateState(input\_event, input\_type): Updates the current state given input, using the state machine table
+- updateState(input\_event): Updates the current state given input, using the state machine table

 Fields: (it will probably be helpful to have these, but you can implement the internals of your state machine however you want.)